mdonertas/ukbb_ageonset/LOG.md

 Here we also include fam files under ./data/processed/ukbb/gwas/fam4bolt since it is easier to run code when all bed bim fam files are together.

+### PILOT: GWAS - Sample remove files

+For the sex specific GWAS runs, we prepared remove files for males and females as well.

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116